Sensing Theorems for Unsupervised Learning in Linear Inverse Problems: Abstract

 \section{Abstract}

-Solving a linear inverse problem requires knowledge about the underlying signal model.
+Solving \JT{an ill-posed} linear inverse problem requires knowledge about the underlying signal model.
 In many applications, this model is a priori unknown and has to be learned from data.
-However, it is impossible to learn the model using observations obtained via a single incomplete measurement operator, as there is no information outside the range of the inverse operator, resulting in a chicken-and-egg problem: to learn the model we need reconstructed signals, but to reconstruct the signals we need to know the model.
+However, it is impossible to learn the model using observations obtained via a single incomplete measurement operator, as there is no information \JT{about the signal model in the nullspace} of the operator, resulting in a chicken-and-egg problem: to learn the model we need reconstructed signals, but to reconstruct the signals we need to know the model.
 Two ways to overcome this limitation are using multiple measurement operators or assuming that the signal model is invariant to a certain group action.
-In this paper, we present necessary and sufficient sampling conditions for learning the signal model from partial measurements which only depend on the dimension of the model, and the number of operators or properties of the group action that the model is invariant to.
+In this paper, we present necessary and sufficient \JT{sensing} conditions for learning the signal model from \JT{measurement data alone} which only depend on the dimension of the model and the number of operators or properties of the group action that the model is invariant to.
 As our results are agnostic of the learning algorithm, they shed light into the fundamental limitations of learning from incomplete data and have implications in a wide range set of practical algorithms, such as dictionary learning, matrix completion and deep neural networks.